osandadeshan/SoapUI-To-Gauge-Plugin/README.md

 # SoapUI To Gauge Plugin

-Java plugin to execute SoapUI XML from Gauge and generate a detailed HTML Report.
+Java plugin to execute SoapUI XML from Gauge and generate a detailed HTML report.